php-unified/log/README.md

 This interface provides a standard for implementing loggers into applications.
 It exposes three functions.

-##### info

-This function is meant for logging purely informational messages.

 ##### log

 This function is meant for logging a message with a severity indication.
 The severity indication can be picked from the constants defined in the interface.

-##### debug

-This function is meant for logging information aimed at developers.
-A message must be supplied with a [stack trace](https://en.wikipedia.org/wiki/Stack_trace).

 ##### Constants

 The constants in this class can be used to determine the severity of the log.

+###### EMERGENCY

+The system has become unuseable.
+Multiple components of the system have stopped working.

-###### WARNING
+###### FATAL

-A warning is a potential failure in the application.
+A fatal(ity) is a complete failure of the application.
-Normal operation can continue, but the underlying issue can result in additional issues with a greater severity.
+Immediate action should be taken.
+Normal operation most likely can not be continued without action.
-The user experience most likely didn't get affected.
+The user experience is completely disrupted.

 ###### ERROR